satishgunjal/satishgunjal.github.io/_posts/decision_tree/2020-06-10-Decision_Tree.md

 # Advantages Of Decision Tree
 * Simple to understand and to interpret.
 Trees can be visualized.
 * Requires little data preparation.
 Other techniques often require data normalization, dummy variables need to be created and blank values to be removed.
-Note however that this module does not support missing values.
+However that this module does not support missing values.
 * Able to handle both numerical and categorical data.
 * Able to handle multi-output problems.
 * Uses a white box model.
 Results are easy to interpret.